MahesKanoko999/xEmotes/README.md

 Framework = false,
 ```

-*You may need to alter some code within qb-core to work with RPEmotes.*
+*You may need to alter some code within qb-core to work with xEmotes.*

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 # Prop Extractor ⬇️

-Many people have expressed concerns over anticheat scripts kicking or banning their community members due to the fact RPEmotes uses props and anticheats detecting said props being spawned.
+Many people have expressed concerns over anticheat scripts kicking or banning their community members due to the fact xEmotes uses props and anticheats detecting said props being spawned.

-To make server owners' jobs a little easier, we have added a prop extractor command that you can enter into the server console which will automate a file inside the RPEmotes resource folder appropriately named, `prop_list.lua`.
+To make server owners' jobs a little easier, we have added a prop extractor command that you can enter into the server console which will automate a file inside the xEmotes resource folder appropriately named, `prop_list.lua`.

 ### Command: